inductiva/inductiva/docs-sources/opensees/ida-at-scale/sections/section3.md

 ```

 ## 3. Initializing the Simulation Loop and Running the Simulations
-This section starts the loops over `analysis_range` and `EQfactor_values`.
-Each record is scaled to the specified intensity level,
+This section goes through every combination of analysis case (`analysis_range`) and scaling factor (`EQfactor_values`).
+Each record is scaled to the specified intensity level and then
-meaning the input files are rewritten at each iteration with updated parameters.
+the input files are rewritten at each iteration with updated parameters.

 To automate this process, the `TemplateManager` tool is used.
 It overwrites the `.jinja` input files by replacing placeholders ({{ }}) with the appropriate parameter values at each step.